MBalazs90/WeatherV1.0/README.md

 # In the background

-- program uses the OpenWeatherMap free forecast data with the newest API 2.5.
+- program uses OpenWeatherMap free weather forecast data with the newest API 2.5.